AutoAir 5G Test Bed Launched at Millbrook

 CAV developers now have access to a low latency, wide-area wireless infrastructure that will work seamlessly across the entire Millbrook Proving Ground.
 This capability is crucial for the validation and testing of level three to level five autonomous vehicles, which require high speed, real-time connectivity to compare the 'real world' outcomes with the decision-making simulation.

-The infrastructure enables self-driving vehicle testing to be carried out in a secure environment using a private, tuneable mobile network.
+The 5G test bed enables self-driving vehicle testing to be carried out in a secure environment using a private, tuneable mobile network.
 Developers can simulate weak and strong cell signal and understand the impact of hills and other terrain in a single location, while having access to all data generated during testing.

 AutoAir at Millbrook is one of the most ambitious 5G Testbeds and Trials sites in the world.
 AutoAir is directly tackling the key 5G technology and system design challenges that CAVs create.
 The project has now completed the deployment of a hyper-dense small cell network that delivers ultra-high capacities which enables a range of new CAV use cases to be explored.
 Everyone in AutoAir consortium is excited to have reached this important milestone.